gmisiurny/cli-three/README.md

 Version **1.0.0**

 A command line interface to initialize projects runing with Vite.
-A CLI tool that add Three.js library and merges a template in your root folder.
+Add Three.js library and merges a template in your root folder.
 Offers 3 types of templates right out of the box:
 - Vanilla
 - Vue
 - React

 ## Installation